How to review step-by-step calculation of reactions, bending moment, and shear force diagrams

-SkyCiv Beam provides full hand calculations for reactions, shear force diagrams (SFD), and bending moment diagrams (BMD).
+SkyCiv Beam provides full hand-calculations for reactions, shear force diagrams (SFD), and bending moment diagrams (BMD).
 This provides a useful way to validate the results for yourself.
-We’re confident that you’ll find this feature useful whether you’re a student learning about the principles of structural engineering, or a professional needing to double check the figures.
-Hand calculations can be accessed after a model has been solved.
+We’re confident that you’ll find this feature useful whether you’re a student learning about the principles of structural engineering, or a professional needing to double-check the figures.
+To get a glimpse of our beam software, try our Free Beam Reaction Calculator which also allows you to calculate bending moment and shear force diagrams.

 Hand calculations now support indeterminate beams via the moment distribution method!